For urgent consular assistance call

 Authorities don't always issue public health warnings.

-If you have asthma or any other breathing difficulties, speak to your doctor before you travel.
+If you have asthma or other breathing difficulties, speak to your doctor before travelling.

 There's a risk of tick-borne encephalitis in forests and fields.